-A review of the 10/26/16 Environmental Assessment signed by the Secretary, the Order, and the TRM shows absolutely no discussion (and therefore no consideration) of impacts from the proposed transshipment of ethanol on "the Department's environmental goals for the Coastal Zone" or on "the environmental indicators used to assess long-term environmental quality within the zone."
+A review of the 10/26/16 Environmental Assessment signed by the Secretary, the Order, and the proposed transshipment of ethanol on "the Department's environmental goals for the Coastal the zone."
 Appellants believe the evidence will show that, while the Department may have at one time adopted "environmental goals," DNREC has never adopted "environmental indicators."
-This is despite the fact that the Department stated that: